top of page

 Reimagining Access Control: A Multifaceted Approach

-Recognizing the need for a robust and intuitive solution, I undertook a revitalization of our RBAC system.
+Recognizing the necessity for a robust, dynamic, and intuitive solution, I tackled revitalizing our RBAC system.
 Through collaboration with our security team, we established a set of guiding principles for the new system:

 • Principle of Least Privilege: Granting access solely to tools necessary for individual job duties, ensuring minimal exposure.